bcgov/design-system/README.md

 ## Component library

-The component library will provide an inventory of reusable user interface components, including:
+The component library will provide an inventory of reusable UI components, including:

 * Components in Figma
 * Reference implementations in React